unikubehq/cli/docs/development.rst

    unikube app shell

-You will be promted with all awailable apps in your current project context.
+You will be promted with all available apps in your current project context.
 Select the one you want and go ahead with your command line superpower.